infinum/ios-viper-xcode-templates/README.md

 * **Formatter** (not mandatory)
 * **Wireframe**

-In some simpler cases you won't need an Interactor for a certain module, which is why this component is not mandatory.
+In some simpler cases, you won't need an Interactor for a certain module, which is why this component is not mandatory.
 These are cases where you don't need to fetch any data, which is usually not common.

 Wireframes inherit from the BaseWireframe.
 Presenters and Interactors do not inherit any class.
 Views most often inherit UIViewControllers.
 All protocols should be located in one file called *Interfaces*.
 More on this later.

 ## Communication and references

-The following pictures shows relationships and communication for one module.
+The following pictures show relationships and communication for one module.

 ![iOS VIPER GRAPH](/Images/ios_viper_graph.jpg "iOS VIPER GRAPH")